multiOTP/multiotp/README.md

 Return codes:

  0 OK: Token accepted
+ 7 INFO: User requires a token
- 9 INFO: Access Challenge returned back to the client 10 INFO: Access Challenge returned back to the client 11 INFO: User successfully created or updated
+ 8 INFO: User can be authenticated without a token (WITHOUT2FA) 9 INFO: Access Challenge returned back to the client 10 INFO: Access Challenge returned back to the client 11 INFO: User successfully created or updated